-Bobby Prince was involved in the soundtrack production of Duke Nukem 3D (See the Doom entry below) so it's not surprising at all that there's suspiciously similar songs there.
+There's also "In Hiding", the E3M1 theme, which sounds similar to the closing credits music from Blade Runner.
+Bobby Prince was involved in the soundtrack production of Duke 3D (see the Doom entry below) so it's not surprising at all that there's suspiciously similar songs here too.

 The NES pirate of Aladdin (Virgin Games) uses suspiciously similar songs to "A Whole New World" and "Prince Ali", among others.